erikfransson/CCBuilder/README.md

 the surface and interface voxels are not needed for the MCP run but are useful when analyzing the final structure (will be discussed more in Outputs and results).

+In the MCP algorithm a grain boundary voxel is chosen at random and the grain_id of its neighbors are checked.
+The id of the neighboring WC grains are inserted into a set and the chosen voxels id is changed to a random id from the set.
+This change will lead to a total grain boundary area change dA and the change is accepted with a probability of min{ 1 , exp(-dA/kT )}.

+NOTE !!
+If dA = 0 then the probability is 0.5 ( set explicitly in the code ) , this should probably be 1.0 instead??

 There are three variations of the monte carlo potts simulation available.

 * make_mcp_unlim
 * make_mcp_overlap
 * make_mcp_bound

-In the MCP algorithm a grain boundary voxel is chosen at random and the grain_id of its neighbors are checked.
-The id of the neighboring WC grains are inserted into a set and the chosen voxels id is changed to a random id from the set.
-This change will lead to a total grain boundary area change dA and the change is accepted with a probability of min{ 1 , exp(-dA/kT )}.

-NOTE !!
-If dA = 0 then the probability is 0.5 ( set explicitly in the code ) , this should probably be 1.0 instead?? !!
-NOTE

-+++ calc_surface_prop in order to otain GB_voxels for MCP run.

-+++ Optional stray_cleanup, what does this function do?

-+++ Monte Carlo potts simulations

-+++++ The different variations of MCP, unlim bound overlap
+The unlimited version just runs the algorithm above without any constraints.
+In this method there is no limit to the growth of individual grains and therefore large movements of the grain boundaries can take place.

+In the overlap variation a random grain boundary voxel that is also an overlap voxel is chosen.
+This means grain boundaries can only change where two grains overlap.
+For high WC fraction this might not be very useful due to overlap being everywhere.

+Another way to limit boundary movement is the bound method where grains are limited to their original shape describe by voxel_indices.

 ### Outputs and results

-+++ calc_grain_prop to obtain some data to be written to output files
-++++ calc_surface_prop to get obtain dream3D data
-+++ perhaps show how to compute vol_fracs, contiguity and misorientation given the output variables.
+After the structure is generated you can calculate some intersting measurments of the structure such as volume fractions, grain size distribution, contiguity and misorientation distribution.
+Examples of this can be found in `make_cc.py`

 The function `ccb.write_hdf5` writes the simulation data to an HDF5 file using the same format as Dream3D uses.
+There is also `ccb.write_oofem` which writes the results in oofem format.